All at once I've had enough;

 and Warm Blood Bags Are Everywhere

 just to name a few.
-However should they choose to commit suicide and end their undeath
+However should they choose to kill themselves and end their undeath

 they won't have it easy; being a vampire means they're immune to most methods of suicide except for those that involve extreme force.
 Sure, Our Vampires Are Different